Appeals Version 2018 – Proposed District Plan

 The Appeals version 2018 identifies which parts of the Proposed District Plan (PDP) are subject to appeals and therefore may change as a result of the appeals process.
 It also identifies which parts of the PDP are not subject to any appeals and are now operative.

-The changes that have been made to the PDP Appeals Version include corrections to address minor errors as well as incorporating Consent Orders that relate to various appeals against the PDP.
+The changes that have been made to the PDP Appeals Version include corrections to address minor errors (known as clause 16 amendments).
+Memos outlining clause 16 amendments are:.

 The Council has also received a number of Consent Orders by the Environment Court which require amendments to the PDP.
-The nature of these changes relate to the seven Consent Orders that have been signed which have resolved three appeals against the PDP.
-In association with these amendments, a further 4 appeals against the PDP have been withdrawn.
-Further information on the Appeals against the PDP can be found here.
+These Consent Orders are related to Appeals on the PDP.
+Further information on the Appeals against the PDP can be found at Appeals on the PDP.

 Chapter 5 – Living Environment

-Appendix 5.2: Ōtaki Beach, Raumati, Paekākāriki Special Charter Areas:
+- Appendix 5.2: Ōtaki Beach, Raumati, Paekākāriki Special Charter Areas: Design Guidelines

 Chapter 6 – Working Environment

-Appendix 6.8: Concept Plan for Industrial/Service Land at Paraparaumu
+- Appendix 6.8: Concept Plan for Industrial/Service Land at Paraparaumu Quarry